erikdao/sparse-detector/README.md

 This section contains the log of the works that I have done in this project.
 I'm trying to log my works as details as possible to help my future self in tracing back to any problems, directions I've tried.

+### March 28, 2022
+- The baseline training has stopped due to the excessive time on Berzelius.
+We'll restart it.
+- The sparsemax version training follows the trends of the baseline, with lower performance.
+This is expected.
+We'll need to think about which kind of parameter tuning we can/should do.
+Also, we'll look more closely into the attention maps.

 ### March 26, 2022
 - We're on a cruise trip to Helsinki 😍🛳.
 - The run to verify if the replacement of `nn.MultiheadAttention` by the `SparseMultiheadAttention` works or not seems to confirm that it works.
 The losses and other metrics in both cases have close values and similar trend.